The French Riviera (also known as Côte d’Azur) is one of the most affluent and desirable destinations in the whole country, if not the world.

 Bono

 U2 frontman Bono owns a stunning villa in Eze-sur-Mer, a small seafront villa.
-The band’s guitarist owns a neighbouring villa on the same stretch of beach, so you might even get double the stars for your money!
+The band’s guitarist owns a neighboring villa on the same stretch of beach, so you might even get double the stars for your money!

 How much does it cost to live in the French Riviera?

 The Côte d’Azur cost of living largely depends on where you choose to settle down.
-There’s variation between towns and cities, and between central and peripheral city regions.
+There’s variation between towns and cities and between central and peripheral city regions.

 Take two prominent French Riviera cities, Marseille and Nice, as examples.
 The cost of living in Marseille is 5.2% lower than in London, but the cost of living in Nice is 5.5% higher than in London.
 Having a higher cost of living than London is fairly impressive.

-In Marseille, renting a one-bedroom central apartment will cost around €581 (£525) a month.
+In Marseille, renting a one-bedroom central apartment will cost around €650 a month.

-Buying an apartment in the city centre will cost around €3,200 (£2,891) compared to London’s £11,665 (€12,910).
-The same space in Nice will set you back €809 (£731) and €6,635 (£5,995), respectively.
+Buying an apartment in the city center will cost around €3,300 per square meter.
+The same space in Nice will set you back €1000 and €6,635, respectively.

-In Nice, you could expect to pay around €40 (£35) a month for a gym membership, which would cost €28 (£26) in Marseille and £45 (€48) in London.
+In Nice, you could expect to pay around €40 a month for a gym membership, which would cost €28.

 Living on the French Riviera can be as expensive as you want it to be.
 Realistically, it’s not a penny-pinching destination, but this isn’t a secret.
-For a fairly comfortable, no-frills retirement, you’ll probably want to budget around €1,100 per person.
-This won’t include hobbies or healthcare.

 Healthcare in the French Riviera